vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

-## Step 2: In-Memory Indexing Storage Indexing
+## Step 3: In-Memory workload Query Performance.

-  In the *Introduction and Overview*, we saw how min-max and dictionary based pruning could work as Index.
-We will now query the table and filter based on a where condition.
+  In the previous section, we disused how In-Memory transparently loads data into In-Memory pool.
+In-memory operations are mainly

 5. Let's look for a specific order in the LINEORDER table based on the order key.
 Typically, a full table scan is not an efficient execution plan when looking for a specific entry in a table.